GNS3/gns3-server/README.rst

 Please use our DMG package for a simple installation.

-If you want to test the current git version or contribute to the project.

-You can follow this instructions with virtualenwrapper: http://virtualenvwrapper.readthedocs.org/ and homebrew: http://brew.sh/.
+If you want to test the current git version or contribute to the project, you can follow these instructions with virtualenwrapper: http://virtualenvwrapper.readthedocs.org/ and homebrew: http://brew.sh/.

 .. code:: bash